Zharay/BitburnerBotnet/README.md

 	- Doing so will add way more to the botnet!
 10. Upgrade your home computer's RAM to 64GB and set `skipBuyServer = false` in restart-scripts.js and rerun it.
 	- Alternatively, just run buy-server.js in your terminal
-11. Buy the rest of the port programs from the darkweb (HTTPWorm.exe = $30m and SQLInjec.exe = $250m)
+11. Buy the rest of the port programs from the darkweb (HTTPWorm.exe = $30m and SQLInject.exe = $250m)
 12. You are practically done.
 The game is now your plaything.

 These are the exact steps I took starting BitNode1.2.
 9 hours later and the image below is where I am sitting at with my Hack skill at 416 while making $1.38m/sec (and growing)!